 - POSC 4611 International Organizations

 - Berlin, Mark.
 2016.
 "Why (not) Arrest?
 Third-party State Compliance and Noncompliance with International Criminal Tribunals."
-Forthcoming in Journal of Human Rights.
+Journal of Human Rights (vol. 15, no. 4).

 - Berlin, Mark.
 2013.
 "From Pirates to Pinochet: Universal Jurisdiction for Torture."
 In The Politics of the Globalization of Law: Getting from Rights to Justice, edited by Alison Brysk.
 New York: Routledge.